nicholasgcotton/Proton-Mail-with-Google-Workspace/README.md

 - Following all Proton Mail setup instructions for the DNS on domain.com EXCEPT for DMARC (will show unset) (still testing) and MX server (will show error state).
 Catch-all should not be set within Proton Mail, it can only be congfigured in Google Workspace settings under this setup, otherwise any email from the Proton user@doimain.com account will not be delivered to the Google MX servers.

 - Instructions: [How to use a custom domain with Proton Mail](https://proton.me/support/custom-domain)

+- Combine the Google SPF and Proton Mail SPF records so that entry reads <code>v=spf1 include:_spf.protonmail.ch ~all include:_spf.google.com ~all</code>

 - Results should look like this:
 ![image showing proton mail configuration with all items except DMARC (unset) and MX server (error status) configured green](https://github.com/nicholasgcotton/Proton-Mail-with-Google-Workspace/blob/main/screenshots/Proton%20Mail%20Domain%20Settings.png)